IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 The virtual machine YAML files reference the hypervisor tap interface connection and contain the **in-band** network interface VLAN configuration parameters.

-It contains all the **cloud-init** instructions to customize the virtual machine at startup.
+They contain all the **cloud-init** instructions to customize the virtual machine at startup.

 Note that IPv4 addresses are calculated using the tap interface number.
 This is to prevent students from using the same IPv4 address for different virtual machines.